NIST-BWS/wsabi2/README.md

         * Added direct access to the DatePicker, to allow for configuration.
 * [ELCTextFieldCell](https://github.com/elc/ELCTextFieldCell)
     * MODIFICATION NOTE: Had to update this for ARC compatibility
+	* Added delegate calls for greater interaction with the right text field.
 * [Lumberjack](https://github.com/robbiehanson/CocoaLumberjack)
 	* This is used for logging, particularly by the user testing additions.